Home / Tarantulas / Purple Tarantula (Avicularia purpurea)

 Spiderlings

 After six to eight weeks anything between 50 and 120 nymphs come out since not all eggs hatch successfully.
-As they emerge, the young spiders are taken care by the female until they attain maturity and are ready to find their own food.
+As they emerge, the young spiders are taken care of by the female until they attain maturity and are ready to find their own food.

 Ecuadorian Purple Tarantula